 Full-featured Plugin Development Guide

-Full-featured plugins run inside dedicated hosts (Python/Node.js) and talk to the Go core over WebSocket.
-They stay loaded, can keep state, and can use the full API surface (AI, previews, MRU, settings UI, deep links).
+Full-featured plugins run inside dedicated hosts (Python or Node.js) and talk to wox.core over WebSocket.
+They stay loaded, can keep state, and can use the richer Wox API surface such as previews, settings UI, toolbar messages, MRU restore, screenshot capture, AI streaming, and deep links.

 Quickstart